longevityframework/longevity/README.md

 # longevity

-A DDD-Oriented Persistence Framework for Scala and NoSQL.
+A Persistence Framework for Scala and NoSQL with a Domain Driven Design Orientation.

 Model your domain in the language and style of Domain Driven Design.
 Implement it using Scala case classes and companion